CoffeeITWorks/ansible_nagios4_server_snmptrap/README.md

 You can use these examples to help extending th required translations for your needs and then make a pull request to incorporate them on this role.

+Is very recommendable to add also $E$0 and description: $D to the command of the translated file.conf, it will help a lot on daily operation.

 Cisco Configuration
 ===================